dievus/Paramotor-Pilot-Logbook/README.md

 ### Entering Data
 Entering flight data is simple.
 All that is required is to enter the information as required, and click submit.

-### Viewing Data
-The application will show the ten most recent log entries in the interface.
-Additional entries can be viewed by exporting the log.

 ### Importing Logbook Data
 Already have a logbook?
 See the "demo_logbook_file.csv" and add existing log data to the file as specified by the file headers.